 The start of the free mud bath

-A muddy trail race is a great
+A muddy trail race is a great way to exfoliate - words of advice from my mother after the race.

-How did I managed a
+How did I managed a sub-6 mile?

 One word of sound advice, in my opinion, "Run through the mud, not around the mud."
 Running around the mud will do nothing but extend the erosion, and slow you down.
 Running straight through is not only fun, but much shorter.
 Take short quick steps, and at all cost keep moving.
 Don't stop to enjoy the squishy mud slithering into your shoes.
 Momentum lost in deep mud is gone forever.
 If you don't like mud, rain, roots, rocks, hills, or the outdoors trail races may not be for you.
 There are risk, however.
 I paid my dues when I felt a wood chip, I believe, became lodged between my little toe and the inside of my left shoe: